twrecked/hass-aarlo/README.md

 For example, a camera called "Front Door" will have an entity id of `camera.aarlo_front_door`.

-For full compabilty `aarlo` will decode unicode characters.
+For full compatibility `aarlo` will decode Unicode characters.
 This means a camera called `Haustür` will be called `component-type.aarlo_haustur`.

 If you do not want this behaviour - and be warned, this may cause problems using certain HA services - add `no_unicode_squash: True` to your configuration.

 <a name="other-saving-media"></a>